Store and share images in an Azure Compute Gallery

 -deprovision+user parameters.
 For Windows, the Sysprep tool is used.

-Specialized VMs have not been through a process to remove machine specific information and accounts.
-Also, VMs created from specialized images do not have an
+Specialized VMs haven't been through a process to remove machine specific information and accounts.
+Also, VMs created from specialized images don't have an

 osProfile associated with them.
 This means that specialized images will have some limitations in addition to some benefits.

 - VMs and scale sets created from specialized images can be up and running quicker.
-Because they are created from a source that has already been through first boot, VMs created from these images boot faster.
+Because they're created from a source that has already been through first boot, VMs created from these images boot faster.

 - Accounts that could be used to log into the VM can also be used on any VM created using the specialized image that is created from that VM.